 The fair value of each option grant is estimated using the Black-Scholes option valuation model and is amortized as compensation expense on a straight-line basis over the requisite service period of the award, which is generally the vesting period (typically 4 years).
 The use of a valuation model requires us to make certain estimates and assumptions with respect to selected model inputs.
 The expected volatility is based on the daily historical volatility of our stock covering the estimated expected term.
-The expected term of options granted is based on the expected time to exercise using the "simplified" method allowable under the Security and Exchange Commission's Staff Accounting Bulletin No. 107.
+The expected term of options granted is based on the expected time to exercise using the "simplified" method allowable under the Security and Exchange Commission's Staff Accounting Bulletin No. 107 ("SAB No. 107").
 The risk-free interest rate is based on U.S. Treasury notes with terms within the contractual life of the option at the time of grant.
+The expected dividend yield assumption is based on our expectation of future dividend payouts.
+We have never declared or paid cash dividends on our common stock and currently do not anticipate paying such cash dividends.
 In addition, SFAS No. 123R requires forfeitures to be estimated at the time of grant and revised, if necessary, in subsequent periods if actual forfeitures differ from those estimates.
 The fair value of stock options on the date of grant and the weighted-average assumptions used to estimate the fair value of the stock options using the Black-Scholes option valuation model during the periods presented, were as follows: